 Women’s sport, though, deserves an identity of its own, not to be seen as the “female” version of the men’s sport.
 This is precisely the message that Haley Rose shares in her Ted Talk.

 We, at World Football Summit, are big believers and supporters of this vision, we want to see the overall game of football thrive by giving women a platform where they can demonstrate their expertise and leadership skills.
-This is why we have committed to having at least 30% female speakers at this year’s event, attesting to the fact that the industry needs women in all its areas.
+This is why are were committed to have at least 30% female speakers at this year’s event, which we successfully did, attesting to the fact that the industry needs women in all its areas.

 Perhaps Tamy Parlour, CEO and co-founder of the UK Women’s Sport Trust, summarize the vision around the sport best in this quote: